Val Ackerman: Ackerman report

 In November 2012, Ackerman was hired by the National Collegiate Athletic Association (NCAA) to study the women's game and come up with recommendations for improvement.
 She conveyed preliminary conclusions in a presentation at a Women's Basketball Coaches Association convention, and followed up with a formal written report in June 2013.
 Some of the proposals including cutting the number of scholarships (to improve parity), changing the dates or locations of the NCAA Tournament, and possible rules changes such as reducing the shot clock.

 Personal life

 Ackerman lives in New York City with her husband, Charles Rappaport.
-They have two daughters, Emily and Sally.
+They have two grown daughters, Emily and Sally.